-How we govern our association is key to realizing our vision of a vibrant medical profession and a healthy population − as set out in our 2020 strategic plan.
+How we govern our association is key to realizing our vision of a vibrant medical profession and a healthy population.
 We need to be able to communicate effectively with our members, mobilize action on priority issues and partner with organizations that share our vision.

 The CMA maintains democratic, transparent governance processes designed to: